Samsung admits it may have bricked your soundbar, offers free repairs

 Quick Summary

-The problems emerged last week when soundbar owners with automatic firmware updates enabled on their devices found that their soundbars were effectively "bricked".
-They weren't controllable via SmartThings; they didn't respond to the remote; and they couldn't be factory reset either.
+It emerged last week that some Samsung soundbar owners with automatic firmware updates enable, found their devices were effectively "bricked".
+They were no longer controllable via SmartThings, didn't respond to the remote, and couldn't be factory reset, either.

-According to posts on multiple sites including Reddit and Samsung's own user forums, the flagship soundbar wasn't the only affected model: the HW-Q800D and HW-S801D were having the same problems.
+According to posts on multiple sites, including Reddit and Samsung's own user forums, the flagship soundbar wasn't the only affected model.
+Its HW-Q800D and HW-S801D bars were having the same problems.

 Samsung said last week that it was investigating, and US audio head Jim Kiczek has now confirmed to The Verge that there was indeed a problem with the firmware update.